OpenZeppelin/defender-templates/defender/governance-automation/README.md

 - Install all packages in the `defender` folder using `npm install`
 - Modify line `custom.governance-contract-address` in the `serverless.yml` file
 - Configure and rename `../secret.example.yml` to `../secrets.dev.yml`
-- Deploy serverless configuration with `serverless deploy`
+- Deploy Serverless configuration with `serverless deploy`
 - Log in to Defender and add funds to your newly deployed Relay

 ## Optimizations